GeorgiGeorgiev97/Technical-Challenge/README.md

     "content": "ARTICLE_CONTENTS"
 }
 Note that you should replace ARTICLE_ID, ARTICLE_TITLE, and ARTICLE_CONTENTS with the actual values for the article you want to add.
 The id field should be a unique identifier for the article, as no built-in verification is implemented.

+Answer to Additional Questions:

+What is the bottleneck of the current design?

+-The current design has bottlenecks in both ingestion and search operations.
+In terms of ingestion, parsing and extracting data from large XML files can be time inefficient.
+In terms of search, performing a full-text search on a large database can also be resource intensive.

+How could the ingest performance be improved?

+-If the volume of data is very large, platforms such as Apache Spark will significantly improve performance.

+How could the search performance be improved?

+-Using engines such as Elasticsearch, which is designed for fast and efficient full-text searches.

+-Indexing the content column in the database would imporove results.

+-And caching could be used to cache frequently accessed results.
+A framework suitable for this is Redis.